Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: Introduction and main results

 An \sunitary{3}-invariant Laplacian soliton can therefore be interpreted as an integral curve of an explicit vector field (depending on the dilation constant $\lambda$) on a $5$-dimensional smooth noncompact phase space $\mathcal{P}^5 \subset \R^3_> \times \R^3$.
-An \Sp{2}-invariant Laplacian soliton can be interpreted as an integral curve of the restriction of this vector field to the $3$-dimensional invariant submanifold $\mathcal{P}^3 \subset \mathcal{P}^5$ obtained by imposing the conditions $f_2=f_3$ and $\tau_2=\tau_3$.
-These first-order reformulations of the ODE system for $G$-invariant Laplacian solitons immediately imply the following result about the space of all local $G$-invariant Laplacian solitons. \begin{mtheorem}[Local $G$-invariant Laplacian solitons] \begin{enumerate}[left=0em] \item the space of local $G$-invariant nonsteady solitons up to scale is $4$-dimensional for $G=\sunitary{3}$ and $2$-dimensional for $G=\Sp{2}$; \item the space of local $G$-invariant steady solitons up to scale is $3$-dimensional for $G=\sunitary{3}$ and $1$-dimensional for $G=\Sp{2}$. \end{enumerate} Here a local cohomogeneity-one soliton is a solution of the soliton ODE system that exists on $I \times P$ for some interval $I$ where $P$ denotes the principal orbit type. \end{mtheorem} The reduction by one in the parameter count in the steady cases arises because of their invariance under rescaling (while rescaling a nonsteady soliton also changes the value of $\lambda$).
+By Remark \ref{rmk:involution}, an \Sp{2}-invariant Laplacian soliton can be interpreted as an integral curve of the restriction of this vector field to the $3$-dimensional invariant submanifold $\mathcal{P}^3 \subset \mathcal{P}^5$ obtained by imposing the conditions $f_2=f_3$ and $\tau_2=\tau_3$.
+These first-order reformulations of the ODE system for $G$-invariant Laplacian solitons immediately imply the following result about the space of all local $G$-invariant Laplacian solitons.

-Next we want to attempt to understand which of these local $G$-invariant Laplacian solitons extends to a complete Laplacian soliton.
-While there is no systematic way to address this completeness question there is however one aspect of the completeness issue that can be studied systematically: the problem of extending a $G$-invariant Laplacian soliton smoothly over a so-called singular orbit.